mmichlin66/mimcss-site/guide/introduction.md

 The TypeScript variant is somewhat more verbose; however, let's see what we get in return:

-- The autocomplete mechanism of our IDE will prompt us with the list of defined names.
-As soon as we type `styles.` the IDE will present the list of all the properties defined in our style definition object.
+- The autocomplete mechanism of our IDE will prompt us with the list of names defined in the style definition class.
+As soon as we type `styles.` the IDE will present the list of all the properties defined in our class.
 - If we change the name of or remove the property in the `MyStyles` class and forget to change it in our component's `render` method, the project will not build.
 Thus a compile time error will prevent a much-harder-to-find run-time error.
 - If you noticed, there was a misspelling of the identifier name in the CSS-based `render` method above: we "accidentally" used the underscore instead of the dash.
 With regular CSS, such errors would only manifest themselves at run-time and are notoriously difficult to find.
 In Mimcss-based code, such run-time errors are simply not possible because they will be detected at compile time.
 - Notice how we used numbers instead of strings when defining `color` and `fontWeight` properties.
-Mimcss defines types of each style property and numerous functions so that properties can be set in a type-safe and easy-to-use way.
+Mimcss defines types of each style property so that their values can be set in a type-safe and easy-to-use way.
 - The styles are not present in the browser's memory until the application activates them using the `activate` function that inserts the styles into the DOM.
 There are several activation strategies - discussed later in this guide - suitable for different scenarios.
 The developers are in full control of when the rules are activated.
 Moreover, since activating rules means writing to DOM, components can synchronize this process with other DOM-writing activities.
 - The names we are using in our code are not actually the names that will be used in the resulting HTML.
 The actual names to use in HTML will be auto-generated by the Mimcss infrastructure, which ensures that they will be globally unique.
 In Debug mode the generated names reflect the names used in the code, while in Release mode, the names are created with minimal length.
 - The `import "./MyStyles.css"` statement in the CSS-based component file doesn't work on its own but only with the help of a plug-in to our bundler (e.g. Webpack).
 In Mimcss code, there is no need in such plug-ins - everything is just a pure TypeScript code.